-Lighthouses have always performed an important role in maritime communities, warning those at sea of close contact to land or shallow reefs.
-Bonaire has five lighthouses, although not all are well known.
+Lighthouses have always performed an important role in maritime communities, warning those at sea of close contact with land or shallow reefs.
+Bonaire has five lighthouses, although two are considered light beacons.

-Beginning at that time, the Rijkswaterstaat immediately began work to renovate Bonaire’s five lighthouses, which are located at Willemstoren, Spelonk, Wecuwa, Seru Bentana, and Klein Bonaire.
+Beginning in October 2011, the Rijkswaterstaat immediately began work to renovate Bonaire’s five lighthouses, which are located at Willemstoren, Spelonk, Wecuwa, Seru Bentana, and Klein Bonaire.
 While this work had the goal of increased safety for those people who maintain the lighthouses, the monumental character of the buildings was also protected.